Alert or Clipping Services

 Boolean searching requires you to understand various commands and connectors.
 Most fee-based services will have a listing of their preferred boolean connectors.

-Another way to excecute a word search is to use what is called "natural language" searching.
+Another way to execute a word search is to use what is called "natural language" searching.
 Natural language searching can be helpful if you are researching an area of law with which you are unfamiliar.
 Natural language results can be inconsistent, especially because you do not specify the connectors used to define the relationships among the search terms.
 Boolean searching offers more flexibility in tailoring a word search to your needs.